 The European Union has always been considered a union of sovereign democratic nations.
 In fact, democracy is regarded as a sine qua non for EU membership as clearly stipulated in article 1a of the Lisbon Treaty which reads ‘The Union is founded on the values of respect for human dignity, freedom, democracy…..’.

 Yet, never before has this core principle has been put into question so strongly, than during the euro zone crisis.
 Only last month, Wolfgang Schäuble suggested that Greece may have to postpone its elections and install a technocratic government, as a condition for second bailout package.
 The demand was raised over fears that the election may bring into power of coalition of partners which are hostile to the agreed bailout package.
+To start writing the essay click over here.
 While the political rationale behind such a move is crystal clear, the deeper question which should be asked is whether such a request is justifiable from a moral perspective.

 Utilitarian considerations have always been an important governing aspect of organised life.
 Belonging to something collective implies, on the one hand, benefits and, on the other, obligations.
 Thus, certain societal groups may be asked to sacrifice something for the collective benefit of the whole.
 Taking this analogy and placing it in the context of the current crisis, should Greece not postpone its elections in order to preserve the stability of the euro?